sh4mbhavi/Sentinel-E/README.md

 | 6 | Command & Control | new UID-0 account or `sshd_config` modification | **T1136** — Create Account | `critical` |
 | 7 | Actions on Objectives | sensitive-file read correlated with an egress channel | **T1041 / T1048** — Exfiltration | `critical` |

-Coverage is extensible by design — a new detection is a rule in `detection/rules.py` plus a threshold in config.
+Coverage is extensible by design, a new detection is a rule in `detection/rules.py` plus a threshold in config.
 Full IoC-to-rule mapping: **[docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) → Attack-to-Detection Mapping**.

 ---